- Transfer Students

 - News & Events

-Dr. Robert Menzies, Professor of Sociology, received his BA in Psychology from York University, and his MA in Criminology and PhD in Sociology from the University of Toronto.
+Dr. Robert Menzies, Professor Emeritus of Sociology, received his BA in Psychology from York University, and his MA in Criminology and PhD in Sociology from the University of Toronto.
 Dr. Menzies has taught at SFU since 1982, and recently spent a term as J.S.
 Woodsworth Resident Scholar in the Humanities.
 Dr. Menzies is a former recipient of the SFU Excellence in Teaching Award.
 His current projects include an in-progress book on the cultural history of ‘criminal insanity’; an inquiry into the encounters of racialized people with early 20th-century psychiatry; a study of eugenics and sterilization law in British Columbia; and, with colleagues across the country, the development of a research and education website on the history of madness in Canada.

 Sociology and history of psychiatry and public health; cultural and institutional constructions of madness; law, governance and social control; sociology of citizenship and social justice; contemporary men’s and fathers’ rights movements; qualitative research methods.